 This is the final step in creating an omnichannel strategy: to experiment, assess, and refine.
 Businesses should continuously analyze campaign performance, measure customer engagement, and find out what works and what does not.

 Continuous improvement can formulate a process for improving and optimizing marketing strategies for businesses.
-It ensures the efforts of omnichannel continue to thrive to deliver the very best of results.
+It ensures that the efforts of omnichannel continue to thrive and deliver the very best results.

 Omnichannel Marketing Examples: Brands Doing It Right